WebAssembly/spec/spectec/test-prose/TEST.md

 3. Assert: Due to validation, $funcinst()[fa].CODE is of the case FUNC.
 4. Let (FUNC functype valtype* expr) be $funcinst()[fa].CODE.
 5. Let [valtype_param^n]->[valtype_res^k] be functype.
-6. Push the activation of f to the stack.
+6. Enter the activation of f with label [FRAME_]:
-7. Push val^n to the stack.
+  a.
+Push val^n to the stack.
-8. Execute (CALL_ADDR fa).
+  b.
+Execute (CALL_ADDR fa).
-9. Pop val^k from the stack.
+7. Pop val^k from the stack.
-10. Pop the activation of f from the stack.
-11. Return val^k.
+8. Return val^k.

 execution_of_UNREACHABLE
 1. Trap.